 Once common to the Phoenix area in winter only, Anna’s Hummingbird has increased both visiting and breeding numbers in Arizona in early spring and late fall, making it one of the hummingbird species you are most likely to see in the Phoenix area.
 Partial to desert scrub and riparian woodlands, this hummer is also a frequent guest in residential gardens and especially those with exotic plants.
 Whereas many hummingbirds are vocally silent, these males are unique in their ability to make sounds that are musical in nature.
-Highly territorial, the males also do elaborate aerial dives ending in tail-produced popping sounds to deter other birds and people.
-Anna’s Hummingbird is one of the larger hummers in the Phoenix area yet is considered a medium-sized slightly stocky hummer.
+Highly territorial, the males also do elaborate aerial dives ending in tail-produced popping sounds to deter intruders such as other birds and people.
+Anna’s Hummingbird is one of the larger hummers in the Phoenix area yet is considered a medium-sized, slightly stocky hummer.
 Grey-green in color, males are distinguished by an iridescent red-pink head and throat.

 The Black-chinned Hummingbird is a summer native to Arizona, arriving in March or April and departing in October to spend winter in Mexico.
 They are highly adaptable and common in middle and lower elevations choosing habitats of deciduous woodlands, canyons, meadows, orchards or cities with flowering trees and shrubs.
 Similar to the Allen’s Hummingbird in length, they are more slender with an almost straight black bill.
 Males have a dark throat edged in purple; female throats are pale.
 Both males and females have muted green back feathers and dull grey chests.
 They are often spotted on high tree snags when they aren’t zipping erratically between nectar sources.
 They are frequent visitors to feeding stations throughout the greater Phoenix area.
 Males use aerial display flights which include 70-100 feet pendular dives to attract females or defend their territories.

 Another native to Arizona is the Broad-tailed Hummingbird which typically arrives in late spring and returns to Mexico at the end of September.
 Breeding habitats include higher elevations on the fringe of pinyon-juniper, oak, pine and evergreen forests.
 Males make audible metallic chirps with their wings as they dart between blossoms and perform rapid aerial dives.
-Adorned with noticeable iridescent green above and white chests, their tails flash white tips when in flight.
+Adorned with noticeable iridescent green on dorsal parts and white chests, their tails flash white tips when in flight.
 Females and young hummers have green spots on their throats; males sport a magenta-red throat patch.
 Considered to be a medium size hummer, they have slender bodies and big heads (relative to other hummingbird species).

 The smallest of the hummingbirds in our area and in the United States is the Calliope Hummingbird with its relatively short tails, wings and bills.
 Displaying metallic green on their heads and upper parts, both males and females have white or buff breasts.
 Males are easy to distinguish because they have long streaks of purple-magenta feathers down their necks and perform impressive 100 foot, U shaped aerial dives during courtship.
 These birds may be tiny but are fierce during the breeding season and have been observed pursuing much larger birds in defense of their nests and mates.
 They spend winters in Mexico but travel through Arizona in the spring enroute to their breeding grounds along the Pacific coast.
 Similar to the Allen Hummingbird, the Calliope sips nectar from plants and is a flycatcher of insects.

 The Costa’s Hummingbird chooses desert and sage scrub or chaparral as a preferred habitat and drinks nectar from different desert plants such as ocotillo and chuparosa.
-The breeding season falls mainly between late winter and spring and to avoid Arizona’s hot summers they then migrate to the coast of California.
+Their breeding season falls mainly between late winter and spring and to avoid Arizona’s hot summers they then migrate to the coast of California.
 The female is the nest builder and chooses shrubs, small trees and occasionally a cactus or yucca for the nest site.
 These are small, compact hummers with a short tail and stooped presentation when perched.
 Males feature a remarkable purple-amethyst gorget atop their heads and along their necks that conveys a mustached appearance.
 Both males and females have green backs and white underparts.
 Known to be more reticent than other hummers, they are likely to visit your feeding stations if you have more than one nectar source available.

 Last but never least is the bold and territorial Rufous Hummingbird, a common visitor to Arizona hummingbird feeders during their long migrations between Alaska and Mexico.
 In areas where there are nectar rich flowers and feeders they may stay for a week or two to rest and bulk up for their arduous travels.
 Unfortunately, Rufous Hummingbirds may discourage other hummers from visiting your feeders as they are naturally greedy and will chase competitors away.
 Males are orange-brown in color; females are green-orange.
 They choose desert scrubs, mountain meadows and other locations with flowers and feeders for their migratory habitats.

 Hummingbirds require a significant amount of nectar to maintain their high metabolic rates.
 You can attract resident and transient hummers to sip in your presence by hanging specialized feeders filled with nectar and planting native tubular flowers in yards and parks.
 Red seems to be a favorite flower color although my hummers also frequent pink, yellow and purple blossoms.
-Native plants such as trumpet creeper, lupine, salvias, penstemon, Columbine and bee balms are a source of rich and natural food for hummers.
+Native Arizona plants such as trumpet creeper, lupine, salvias, penstemon, Columbine and bee balms are a source of rich and natural food for hummers.
 Hummers also consume and feed insects to their young so avoid using insecticides in your yard.
 Nearby branches or perches for resting between drinks add an inviting touch.